maechen/Alien-Restaurant-Command-Line-Game/README.md

 SUBMISSION INFORMATION
 ------------------------
 CSCI1300 Fall 2022 Project 3
 Author: Mae Chen and Vanessa Senethong
 Mae Chen Recitation: 205 - Maria Valentini
 Vanessa Senethong Recitation: 102 - Ojasvi Bhalerao
 Date: Dec 1, 2022

 ABOUT THIS PROJECT
 ------------------------
 This project is developing an alien restraunt game.
 Play to find out more!
 (Please be mindful of the movement, do not spam the WASD and Enter keys.)
+Play with terminal as full screen for best user experience.